 Are you the only one making it?

 Are you on a whole new level?
-Is yours the absolutely best option available?
+Is yours the absolute best option available?
 That should be a factor.

 Is it limited quantity or exclusive in some way?
 Does it ship super fast?
 Has a celebrity worn it on TV?
 Did Justin Timberlake sneeze on it?